 How To Make The Cream Sauce

-What is a roux?
-It’s a thickening agent used to make creamy sauces.
-It starts with equal parts fat (usually butter) and flour that are whisked together and cooked over medium-low to medium heat.
+Honestly, the cream sauce plays such a crucial role in this recipe!
+It starts off with a simple roux, a thickening agent used to make sauces creamier.
+Equal parts fat (usually butter) and flour are whisked together and cooked over medium-low heat.
 Do not boil!

 Assembling Fish Pie